As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Dennis Dahill - whose work I saw at an exhibition of the Cambridge Artists Cooperative

 - Pamela Day - a dear friend from Lawrence.
-And here's more of her work from the Graphics Atelier.
+And here's more of her work from the Torpedo Factory.

-- Valerie Gates- local jewelry maker who uses sea glass in her creations
+- Valerie Gates- local jewelry maker who uses beach glass in her creations

 - Christopher Holmes - whose work I saw at an exhibition of the Cambridge Art Association